SZhukovWork/OpenApiGeneratorYii1/docs/scraper_result.md

 **What result scraper should return**

-You should pass a `wapmorgan\OpenApiGenerator\Scraper\DefaultScraper` instance in Generator, which should return a `Result` in `scrape()` method.
+You should pass a `szhukovwork\OpenApiGenerator\Scraper\DefaultScraper` instance in Generator, which should return a `Result` in `scrape()` method.

-All following class names are in `wapmorgan\OpenApiGenerator` namespace.
+All following class names are in `szhukovwork\OpenApiGenerator` namespace.

 Properties of `Scraper\Result\Result`:
 - `Scraper\Result\Specification[]` **$specifications** - list of specifications for